ngo-us/registry/README.md

 Our verification process is simple and straightforward.
 We rely on your organization’s existing online presence for quick approval and evidence-based verification.

 ### Free Renewal, Forever
-Once your domain is approved, you’ll enjoy lifetime domain ownership with no registration or renewal fees.
+Once your subdomain is approved, you’ll enjoy the right to use the subdomain for life, with no registration or renewal fees.

 ### Included in Mozilla PSL
-Our domains are part of the [Mozilla Public Suffix List (PSL)](https://publicsuffix.org), which enhances security by ensuring subdomains are treated independently by browsers, much like `.co.uk`.
+Our domain is part of the [Mozilla Public Suffix List (PSL)](https://publicsuffix.org), which enhances security by ensuring subdomains are treated independently by browsers, much like `.co.uk`.
 However, please note that `.ngo.us` is **not** an ICANN-accredited TLD.
 See the disclaimer below for more details.

 ## Eligibility Requirements